ndy-s/patto/README.md

 This project is my personal learning companion for design patterns.
 It helps me learn patterns the same way you learn math or music, by practicing them over and over.

-Instead of chapters, it gives me exercises.
-Instead of long explanations, it gives me clear TODOs.
-And when I get stuck, I can ask questions and get guidance instead of staring at the screen.

 ## What is this project?
 This project is a terminal-based Java application that generates small, hands-on coding exercises for design patterns.
 Java's object-oriented nature makes classic patterns explicit and easy to reason about, which makes it a great language for practicing them.